UAAP Season 82 basketball tournaments: Stepladder semifinals

-First round
+(3) FEU vs. (4) UST

 This is a single-elimination game.
 FEU sustains the current longest playoffs streak, appearing in all playoffs since 2013.
 For UST, this is their first playoffs appearance since their 2015 runner-up finish.

 UST led by 26 at halftime.
 Ken Tuffin led an FEU scoring run in the third quarter that cut the lead to 10.
 Rhenz Abando and Renzo Subido scored back-to-back three-pointers to end the third quarter with UST up by 14.
 FEU then again had 9–0 run to cut the lead to five, but Subido and Soulemane Chabi Yo scored eight points together to put the Tigers up for good.
 Tuffin and Xyrus Torres cut the lead 78–71 but that was the closest the Tamaraws can get.

-Second round
+(2) UP vs. (4) UST

 The UP Fighting Maroons have a twice-to-beat advantage.
 This is UP's second consecutive playoffs appearance, and the first time they have the twice-to-beat advantage.